apollographql/apollo-kotlin/README.md

 }
 ```

-5) Execute `./gradlew :generateApolloClasses` to generate the models from your queries.
+5) Execute `./gradlew generateApolloClasses` to generate the models from your queries.
 This will create a generated `FeedQuery` Java or Kotlin source file for your query.

 ## Consuming Code